facebook/create-react-app/packages/react-scripts/template/README.md

 1. Run `npm install --save-dev flow-bin`.
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
-3. Create `.flowconfig` in your project root directory.
-You can either create this file manually or run `npm run flow -- init`.
-You can leave it empty or [configure it](https://flowtype.org/docs/advanced-configuration.html) if you need to.
+3. Run `npm run flow -- init` to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
 4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).

 Now you can run `npm run flow` to check the files for type errors.